semgrep/semgrep-docs/docs/playground.md

 To resize the panes, position your mouse over the borders and drag to the desired width.
 You can hide the **Library** pane to give more space for the editing panes.
 -->

-## Create a rule
+## Create rules

-Use either of the Editor modes available to create a rule:
+Semgrep Playground offers two modes to create rules:

 <dl>
     <dt>Simple mode</dt>